 With the last up departure being at 8.35am and the first Monday to Friday down departure being at 5.50pm the service was next to useless for anything other than work journeys.
 It came as little surprise when BR[LMR] proposed the withdrawal of the service between Gateacre and Aintree in 1960.
 The last regular passenger trains to run north of Gateacre did so on Saturday 5 November 1960.

 Interestingly the station was substantially altered in 1957.
 The canopies were removed from both platforms and a more simple structure was erected on the down platform at the end of the covered walkway.
 A new waiting room was erected on the up platform.
 The platform surfaces were also improved.
 As the service was so poor and would be withdrawn by November 1960 it appears odd that British Railways went to such trouble, but during the late 1950s and into the 1960s large housing estates were built on the east side of the line near Gateacre station.
 Other housing estates also developed to the north.
 The station offered a journey time to central Liverpool of less than 30 minutes which was far quicker than the local bus service.
-So after the withdrawal of the Aintree trains an hourly Liverpool Central – Gateacre service was introduced, operated by DMUs which offered a journey time of 25 minutes to Liverpool and only 10 to Garston, which had a large market.
+So shortly before the withdrawal of the Aintree trains, from September 1958, an hourly Liverpool Central – Gateacre service was introduced, operated by DMUs which offered a journey time of 25 minutes to Liverpool and only 10 to Garston, which had a large market.
 The new service became very popular with local people.

 The Reshaping of British Railways (‘Beeching’) report of March 1963 recommended the closure of Liverpool Central and the diversion of its very well used services to Liverpool Lime Street.
 However the Gateacre service was not recommended to transfer to Lime Street and was considered for withdrawal.
 There was a great deal of public protest, and the local authorities became involved, the result being that the Gateacre service was saved.
 However in saving the service the local authorities had given British Railways a problem, as they did divert all other trains away from Liverpool Central with effect from September 1966.
 This left a huge terminus station with only an hourly DMU service.
 All of the costs associated with the running of Liverpool Central were apportioned to the Gateacre service which, although popular, became hopelessly uneconomic.